 - Work is suspended at the IPOPHL from 16 March 2020 until 15 May 2020.
 However a skeletal workforce will be maintained to ensure continued delivery of services;

 - New applications for patents, utility models, industrial designs, trademarks and trademark related documents may be filed online via the electronic filing system.
 To avoid any potential issues with the electronic filing system, we request that you send us all filing instructions at least one day before the due date;

-> - Responses to official actions, declarations, and other documents including motions for extension of the period to file oppositions, answers, position papers, and appeals that fall due during the quarantine period must be filed on 15 April 2020, and will be considered as having been filed on their due dates;
+- Deadlines for payments, responses to official actions, declarations, and other documents including motions for extension of the period to file oppositions, answers, position papers, and appeals are extended as follows:

-> - No manual filings will be accepted during the quarantine period;
+- No manual filings will be accepted during the quarantine period;